Parchlinux-Ports/squeekboard/doc/tutorial.md

 ## Creating a new layout

 Creating a layout is easy.
 You don't need to recompile things, just edit and test.
-It's easiest to start with an existing layout.
+It's easiest to start with an existing layout, with the [layouts](layouts.md) documentation in hand.

 ### Get one of the existing keyboard layouts

 * You can get one of the keyboards from the squeekboard git repository : [https://source.puri.sm/Librem5/squeekboard](https://source.puri.sm/Librem5/squeekboard)
 * The keyboard layouts are located in the subdirectory [`data/keyboards/`](https://source.puri.sm/Librem5/squeekboard/-/tree/master/data/keyboards) in the `.yaml` files
-* Take a look and try to understand them :slight_smile:

 ### Creating the keyboard layout